jcote9/PS-4-/README.md

 6. Use forms created in 4 and 5 to insert Customers and Orders.
 Add customers that have not made any orders.
 Make the number of entries relatively small.
 Why?

 We keep it small so you can check your results by hand.
 The products table is so big you cant check them by hand.
+Keeping the number of entries small allows us to better understand sql, and search for possible problems and fixes.

 7. Use SQL DML to INSERT records into Customers and Orders (and OrderItems).

 INSERT INTO `unemath_Cote`.`Customers` (`customer_id`, `first_name`, `last_name`, `address`, `zip_code`, `email`) VALUES ('910357861', 'Olivia', 'Finnerman', '74 Hillside Way', '01913', 'Ofinnerman99@gmail.com');